craddm/craddm.github.io_old/_posts/2017-04-19-Python-Pre-processing.md

 ---
-title: 'Python in R and R in Python?'
+title: 'EEG processing with Python, but in R?'
 comments: true
 layout: post
 output: